Did you know that, over the last few decades, the number of people aged 65 and over living in the UK has grown by more than 50%?

 If you’re missing the structure and social opportunities offered by full-time work, have you considered a part-time job or volunteering work?
 Not sure where to begin?
 Find inspiration in our guide on volunteering opportunities and our list of 10 part-time job ideas for retirees!

-Connecting with others through social activities, like volunteering or taking up a new hobby, can help reduce feelings of isolation, as well as improve overall physical and mental wellbeing in older age.
+Connecting with others through social activities, like volunteering or taking up a new hobby, can help reduce feelings of isolation, as well as improve overall physical and mental wellbeing.
 This can be achieved many ways, from regularly visiting friends and family to accessing the resources your council or local charities can offer.
 Organisations such as the Royal Voluntary Service run a range of different programmes to help you remain connected with others, including lunch clubs and ‘try something new’ activity programmes.

-Inspired by International Older People’s Day on the 1st October, the Older People's Festival is a two-week celebration, jam-packed with events and activities aimed at those over 50 years old.
+Inspired by International Older People’s Day on the 1st October, the Older People's Festival is a two-week celebration, jam-packed with events and activities aimed at those aged over 50.
 Activities on offer cover everything from getting to grips with your smart phone to coffee tastings, cookery workshops, personal shopping, cinema screenings, strength training, cabaret nights and much more!